If you’ve spotted the term “UGC creator” on your TikTok or Instagram feed, you’re not alone.

 Before you put all your eggs in one basket, it’s important to remember that good things take time, and becoming a successful UGC creator won’t happen overnight.

-That said, if you’ve been interested in freelance content creation — UGC or otherwise — now may be your time to shine.
+That said, if you’ve been interested in freelance content creation — UGC or otherwise — now is your time to shine.